The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Summary and Conclusion

 Finally, we implement the baryonic correction function developed here into the \Basilisk framework, following \citet{Mitra2024}, and demonstrate that accounting for baryonic effects leads to a systematic shift in inferred halo masses.
 Specifically, for low-mass halos where baryon ejection is most significant, the suppression in velocity dispersion results in underestimates of the inferred halo mass if uncorrected.
 Applying the correction shifts central galaxies to halos that are typically 0.1-0.2 dex more massive at fixed luminosity.

-In a forthcoming paper, Mitra et al. {\it in prep}, we demonstrate that such percent level changes in the inferred halo masses can significantly shift the cosmological constraints.
+In a companion paper \citep{Mitra2025arXiv251214889M_Basilisk_no_tension}, we demonstrate that such percent level changes in the inferred halo masses can significantly shift the cosmological constraints.
 This underscores the need to account for baryonic physics when inferring the galaxy–halo connection and deriving cosmological parameters.
-Moreover, as discussed in Mitra et al. {\it in prep}, one can invert this approach by comparing constraints from satellite kinematics corrected for baryonic effects with those from {\it Planck}.
+Moreover, as discussed in \citet{Mitra2025arXiv251214889M_Basilisk_no_tension}, one can invert this approach by comparing constraints from satellite kinematics corrected for baryonic effects with those from {\it Planck}.
 This comparison opens a potential window for using satellite kinematics data to constrain $f_{\rm eject}$ as a function of halo virial mass, and thus the efficiency of feedback processes associated with galaxy formation.